Decadent Chocolate Buttermilk Cake Recipe (with caramel sauce!)

 - If you have any issues with the cake sticking to the pan, you can lightly coat the inside of the pan with oil (using a pastry brush) then dust the pan lightly with sugar (you can tip the sugar inside the pan then gently shake the pan around to distribute the sugar evenly).
 This will help prevent the cake from sticking to the pan and will also give the cake a slightly sweeter flavor.

-- Cakes cooked in this style of pan are best baked in the centre of your oven, so make you’re your over racks are placed appropriately before preheating your oven.
+- Cakes cooked in this style of pan are best baked in the centre of your oven, so make sure your oven racks are placed appropriately before preheating your oven.

 This cake is a real showstopper, particularly if you pour the sauce over the cake in front of your guests.
 However, if you’d like to take it up a notch, you could add a sprinkle of chocolate flakes, nuts, berries or edible flowers after the sauce has been poured.